vacuumlabs/yacol/docs/api.md

 ```
 would normally fail (since "foo" is not a function), but if you patch "foo" with some reasonable
 implementation in `.patch`, everything will be OK.

+Internally, ES6 Map is used to store {runnable: substitute} mapping, which implies how lookup is
+performed.

 # Context